Looking for some cat litter box alternatives for traveling, small spaces, and more?

 Traveling Solutions

-This is for if you are constantly on the move and traveling.
+This is for you if you are constantly on the move and traveling.

 Disposable alternatives are a very accessible option.

-The benefit to disposable alternatives to litter boxes is that you do not have to deal with any smell (at least not for long) and once you throw it away, you do not have to think about it.
+The benefit of disposable alternatives to litter boxes is that you do not have to deal with any smell (at least not for long), and once you throw it away, you do not have to think about it.

-Generally these last about four weeks.
-Having any of these lined with a garbage bag or plastic bag can also help last longer.
+Generally, these last about four weeks.
+Having any of these lined with a garbage bag or plastic bag can also help them last longer.

 Disposable alternatives include, but are not limited to:

-Okay, so you are not necessarily on vacation, but your situation is not really permanent, but not really completely situated either.
+Okay, so you are not necessarily on vacation, but your situation is not really permanent, and you are not really completely situated either.

-Here are some middle of the road solutions we found really work.
+Here are some middle-of-the-road solutions we found to really work:

 Storage Containers